krissmoe/SHRED-turbulence-sensing/README.md

 # Overview
 ### Goal:
-infer subsurface turbulence velocity fields from 3 surface sensor points capturing the time series of the surface elevation.
+infer subsurface turbulence velocity fields from 3 surface sensor points capturing the time series of the surface elevation, in two turbulent DNS cases (S1 & S2), and two cases of experimental cases (E1 & E2) from a turbulent water tank (T-tank).

 ### Method
 We apply the SHallow REcurrent Decoder (SHRED), which combines an LSTM (temporal encoder) with a shallow decoder (spatial mapping).
 We train in a compressed SVD basis to ease the training while keeping the relevant turbulence.
 Figure below shows the general outline.